 In 1987, the United States Senate acknowledged that the Great Law of Peace of the Iroquois Nations served as a model for the Constitution of the United States.
 (U.S. S. Con.
 Res.
 76, 2 Dec.
 1987).

-And since the U.S. Constitution was a model for the charter of the United Nations, the Iroquois Great Law of Peace is also a basis of international law.
+And since the U.S. Constitution was a model for the charter of the United Nations, the Iroquois Great Law of Peace is also the basis of international law.

 When the Founding Fathers looked for examples of effective government and human liberty upon which to model a Constitution to unite the thirteen colonies, they found it in the government of the Iroquois Nation.

-In the 18th Century, the Iroquois League was the oldest, most highly evolved participatory democracy on Earth.
+In the 18th Century, the Iroquois League was the oldest, most highly evolved participatory self-government on Earth.

 THE GREAT BINDING LAW, GAYANASHAGOWA